Lynne Azpeitia's Practice Development for Therapists

 Getting Paid: Guiding Reluctant & Resistant Clients into Teletherapy

-When this type of client reaction occurs, it causes psychotherapists to feel conflicted because client consent is needed in order to work virtually—and in-office sessions aren’t an option.
-Therapists also then wonder if it’s okay to influence a client towards Teletherapy when the client doesn’t seem to want it or is less than comfortable with it.
-Should therapists address the issue further when this happens or just refer?
-What's a therapist to do?
+However, clinicians are also reporting that when some new prospective clients find out in-person sessions are not an option they seem reluctant, resistant, or unsure about beginning or making the switch to virtual therapy.
+This causes psychotherapists to feel conflicted because client consent is needed to work virtually when in-office sessions aren’t offered.
+Therapists also wonder if it’s okay to influence a client towards Teletherapy when the client doesn’t seem to want it or is less than comfortable.
+Should therapists address it or just refer?

-While it's important to keep in mind that online services are not right for every client or practitioner, a client’s reluctance, discomfort, and resistance is most often not about Teleservices, but about entering a new world where they are moving from a familiar way of operating to the therapy context where different rules apply.
-Our job as therapists begins with helping clients enter, become familiar with, and safely navigate the therapeutic context.
-We are, and need to be, their guide.
+While online services are not for every client or practitioner, a client’s reluctance, discomfort, and resistance is most often not about Teletherapy, but about entering a new world where they are moving from a familiar way of operating to the therapy context where different rules apply.

 As you read the following information, be sure to remember: